Click for homepage

 HF radio modem with FEC - this page is a stub

-ETM-1800 was a high-end HF radio modem with error-correcting features like Forward Error Correction (FEC) and echo-cancelling, developed in the early 1980s by Telefunken 1 in Ulm (Germany).
+ETM-1800 is a high-end HF radio modem with error-correcting features like Forward Error Correction (FEC) and echo-cancelling, developed in the early 1980s by AEG Telefunken in Ulm (Germany).
 The device was mainly intended for use by the German Armed Forces and by NATO.

 The layout of the front panel is in the same style as that of the E-1800 receiver, which was part of the same family of devices.
 In the FARCOS communications system, they were mounted in the same 19" rack.
 The ETM-1800 was succeeded in 1984 by the 1U high ETM-1810 and ETM-1820.